mathiasertl/django-ca/docs/source/index.rst

 * Create certificate authorities, issue and revoke certificates in minutes.
 * Receive e-mail notifications of certificates about to expire.
-* Certificate validation using the included OCSP responder and via Certificate Revocation Lists (CRLs).
+* Certificate validation via the included OCSP responder and Certificate Revocation Lists (CRLs).
 * Complete, consistent and powerful command line interface.
 * Optional web interface for certificate handling (e.g. issuing, revoking, ...).
 * Written in pure Python2.7/Python3.4+, using Django 1.8 or later.